photoprism/photoprism-docs/docs/index.md

 !!! info ""
     Step-by-step installation instructions for our self-hosted community edition can be found in [Getting Started](getting-started/index.md).
-All you need to have installed on your system is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community).
+All you need is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community) to run the server.
     It is available for Mac, Linux, and Windows.